kaliflowerx3/ZoltriTWserver/deniedmods.md

 # Other types of Suggestions
 ANY OTHER WAY OF FINDING RTP - Modded world generation messes up RTP.
 Deal with it.
 Buying bat eggs - just work for em yall are lazy
-Warp books - Unbalanced, there are plenty of ways to warp places
+Warp books - Unbalanced, there are plenty of ways to get places
 Turning on keepinventory - Unbalanced, PVP should have some reward for victory
 removing the blood poppies in spawn - Unbalanced, we want them there
 adding dragon eggs to shop - Unbalanced, not meant to be free